-The concentrated areas were historically the only areas in the City where African Americans were allowed to live due to racial zoning.
+The concentrated areas were historically the only areas in the City where African Americans were allowed to live due to racial zoning under Austin's 1928 Master Plan, redlining, and racially restrictive covenants.
 Until recently, these were also some of the most affordable areas in the City.
-However, as demand for living in and near downtown Austin has increased, housing costs have also risen considerably, and the neighborhoods closest to downtown experienced dramatic change.
-In the urban core, old homes have been razed and replaced with luxury condos and aging commercial properties are now high-end restaurants and bars.
-The neighborhoods that remain affordable are further outside of the downtown core and lack the direct transit routes that central neighborhoods provide.
-These areas also have some of the oldest infrastructure, including recreation facilities, in the City.
+However, as demand for living close to downtown Austin has increased, housing costs have also risen considerably, and the neighborhoods closest to downtown have experienced dramatic changes.
+In the urban core, old homes have been razed and replaced with luxury condos and aging commercial properties are now highend restaurants and bars.